hantswilliams/flask-api-template-healthcare-/README.md

 # flask-api-template-healthcare

+## tech debt
+- need to deal with different versions of user creation, via the API vs the admin panel

 ## Opinionated Flask API Template for HIPAA-Hitrust Environments

 Or perhaps the other way of going about this, is writing some test scripts that check for these things?